rob2universe/camunda-http-connector-example/README.md

-# Camunda BPM http connector usage example
+# Camunda Platform http connector usage example

 This example illustrates the invocation of a REST service from a service task in Camunda BPM using the http connector.
 The example uses a Camunda [Spring Boot deployment](https://docs.camunda.org/manual/latest/user-guide/spring-boot-integration/) but should work in the same way on other deployments.